gpaulissen/blog/_posts/2021-02-15-oracle-apex-how-to-build-3.md

 Database nowadays](https://en.wikipedia.org/wiki/Oracle_Database) this means version 21c or 19c (equivalent with 12.2.0.3).
 This is a simple advice for any software and it assures you that you keep up with enhancements, (security) patches and so on.
-Do not wait too long.
+Do not wait to long.
 Again I will use the analogy with a house: you'd better paint and maintain it regularly than wait till the wood has rotten.